vatpac-technology/sops/docs/controller-skills/helicopters.md

 	**AS ADC**: "SVY801, air transit to the southern airpark, cross runway 12."

 Before an SMC gives an air transit instruction to a helicopter, they must [coordinate with ADC](../coordination#air-transit).

+!!! tip
+    Where air transit will be prolonged or conflicts with other traffic are likely, consider issuing a takeoff/landing clearance instead.

 #### Downwash
 Just as fixed wing aircraft can produce wake turbulence, helicopters operating near the ground generate forceful blasts of air that can create disturbances in all directions.